 Other products that fulfill your cat’s instinctual need to hunt are treat balls – that you can actually fill up with your cat’s kibble – like the SlimCat by PetSafe.

 Cats are predators, but there is a certain amount of foraging that goes along with being a hunter.
-Using puzzles like the Digger from Catit stimulate a cat into solving a puzzle for food helps slow down their feeding while engaging their mind.
+Using puzzles like the Digger from Catit stimulates a cat into solving a puzzle for food helps slow down their feeding while engaging their mind.
 Our intelligent cats want to work for their food!

 There are several feeding mats available for cats that help them both hunt and forage their food.
 Snuffle Mats are usually marketed for dogs, but it’s really an easy way to slow down your cat as he must rummage through the mat to find his kibble.